aggtamv/Weather-App/README.md

 ## Project Structure

 - `main.py`: The main entry point of the application.
-- auth.py: Handles user authentication and sessions.
+- `auth.py`: Handles user authentication and sessions.
-- __init__.py: Initializes the Flask app and registers routes.
+- `__init__.p`y: Initializes the Flask app and registers routes.
-- static/: Contains static files such as CSS and JavaScript.
+- `static/`: Contains static files such as CSS and JavaScript.
-- templates/: Holds HTML templates for rendering the frontend.
+- `templates/`: Holds HTML templates for rendering the frontend.

 ## API Keys